AkhilNandhakumar/Guython/jtdefinitions.md

 ### Data/procedural Abstraction
 Data: Information translated into a form that is more efficient for processing or moving

-Procedural Abstraction: writing code sections (procedures) that have variable parameters, allowing them to be used in multiple situations
+Procedural Abstraction: Writing code sections (procedures) that have variable parameters, allowing them to be used in multiple situations
 ### Sort
 [Search Bar](https://5hackers.tk/crud/search)

 Putting elements in a list in a specific order

+This is highly useful when a function or method needs to methodically access and alter data in a place where order of input matters.

 ### Search-Linear/Binary
 Linear Search: sequentially checking elements in a list, rarely used because of slowness